D3lt4lph4/papers/docs/tracking/onlinemultitrackingRNN.md

 The second advantage of this method is that it does not look at all in the future to make the predictions, making it completely real time.

-But on the other hand, it is a bit less performing than the other algorithms and the implementation is for tracking one object at a time (what's with the name ?) even if it could be changed to support multiple objects at once (diy).
+But on the other hand, it is a bit less performing than the other algorithms and the implementation is for tracking one object at a time even if it could be changed to support multiple objects at once (diy).

 Also they do not perform the detection !